Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 What is laryngeal cancer?

-Malignant laryngeal tumour occurs in three forms:
+The malignant laryngeal tumor occurs in three forms:

 • Supraglottic laryngeal cancer: Grows above the vocal folds.